 It follows from Theorem~\ref{compatibilityintro} that algebraic cohomology classes are preserved by all Steenrod operations as soon as $k$ contains a primitive $\ell^2$-th root of unity, and by Steenrod's $\ell$-th powers when $\ell$ is odd and $k$ is arbitrary (see Proposition \ref{stability}).
 It is however not true that Steenrod squares always preserve algebraic classes (\emph{e.g.} if $\ell=2$ and $k=\R$, see Remark \ref{remSteencl}), and one can view Theorem \ref{compatibilityintro} as providing the correct substitute for this incorrect statement.

 Theorem \ref{compatibilityintro} is proved by comparing two relative Wu theorems (describing the behaviour of Steenrod operations under proper pushforwards): one for Chow groups and another one in \'etale cohomology.
-The former is due to Brosnan (see Proposition~\ref{WuChow}) and the latter, due to Scavia and Suzuki \cite[Proposition 3.1]{ScaSuz2} when $\ell=2$ and $k$ is algebraically closed, and could be deduced in general from the Riemann--Roch theorems of Panin \cite{Panin} and D\'eglise \cite{Deglise}.
-We have found it more convenient to give a self-contained proof in \S\ref{characteristicclasses}.
+The former is due to Brosnan (\cite{Brosnan}, see Proposition~\ref{WuChow}).
+The latter is due to Scavia and Suzuki \cite[Proposition 3.1]{ScaSuz2} when $\ell=2$ and $k$ is algebraically closed, and could be deduced in general from the Riemann--Roch theorems of Panin \cite{Panin} and D\'eglise \cite{Deglise}.
+We have found it more convenient to give a self-contained proof in \S\ref{parWu} (see Theorem \ref{thWu}).